The Bonnie Earl o' Moray: Background

-The ballad touches on a true story stemming from the rivalry of James Stewart, Earl of Moray (pronounced Murray), and the Earl of Huntly, which culminated in Huntly's murder of Moray in 1592.
+The ballad touches on a true story stemming from the rivalry of James Stewart, Earl of Moray (pronounced Murray), and the Earl of Huntly (pronounced Huntly), which culminated in Huntly's murder of Moray in 1592.
 The exact circumstances that led to the murder are not known for certain, but both their families, the Stewarts of Doune (pronounced "doon") and the Gordons of Huntly, had a history of territorial rivalry and competition for royal favour.
 In his notes on the ballad, Francis James Child relates how Huntly, eager to prove that Moray was plotting with the Earl of Bothwell against King James VI, received a commission to bring Moray to trial.
-In the attempt to apprehend Moray, the earl's house at Donibristle in Fife was set on fire and the visiting Sheriff of Moray killed.
+In the attempt to apprehend him, Moray's house at Donibristle in Fife was set on fire and the visiting Sheriff of Moray killed.
 Moray fled the house, but was chased and killed in its grounds, betrayed, it was said, by the glow of his burning helmet tassle.
 His last words, according to the (probably apocryphal) story related by Walter Scott, deserve special mention.
 Huntly slashed him across the face with his sword, and as he lay dying Moray said "Ye hae spilt a better face than yer ain" ("You have spoiled a better face than your own").
 The killing was widely condemned.
 Moray's mother, Margaret Campbell, had a painting made of her son's dead body, as evidence of his multiple wounds, bearing the legend "God Revenge My Caus".
-Her intention was to show this publicly at the Cross in Edinburgh, but the King ignored her request, effectively withholding permission.
+Her intention was to show this publicly at the Cross in Edinburgh, but the King ignored her request.